New to Cape Town: Royaltea bar serves premium teas and other treats

 JANUARY IN CAPE TOWN

 After some epic parties and festive season indulgences, the first month of the year is usually a time for quiet reflection and the making of resolutions; just not in Cape Town!
-Instead, the calendar kicks off with a historic street parade and some of the country’s most prestigious horse racing events.
-Not to mention, January marks the start of the Winelands’ harvest festivals.
+Instead, the calendar kicks off with a historic street parade and some of the country’s most prestigious horse racing event.

 FEBRUARY IN CAPE TOWN

 No matter what time zone you’re in, February is globally recognised as the month of love.
-Of course, there is more to life than just Valentine’s Day events and romantic gifts, so it’s great to know that the Mother City is also home to rugby tournaments, foodie fiestas, an underground music hoedown and a design-focused conference and expo during this month.
+Of course, there is more to life than just Valentine’s Day events and romantic gifts, so it’s great to know that the Mother City is also home to, foodie fiestas, a music hoedown and a design-focused conference and expo during this month.

 MARCH IN CAPE TOWN